Multiscale Graph Comparison via the Embedded Laplacian Discrepancy: Introduction

 There is an immense literature on graph comparison.
 Due to space limitations we only highlight those methods that are most relevant to our paper, and delegate the interested reader to the excellent reviews \citep{donnat2018tracking, emmert2016fifty, wills2020metrics, tantardini2019comparing, soundarajan2014guide} for further information.

 A predominant approach for graph comparison is via defining a pairwise graph distance.
 Distances that are based on the graph spectrum \citep{wilson2008study} or matrix representations \citep{wills2020metrics, koutra2013deltacon} are generally confined to comparing graphs of the same sizes.
-Feature-based distances, for example those based on spectral or topological descriptors \citep{kaiser2011tutorial, dehmer2010novel, berlingerio2012netsimile}, are less generalizable since they operate on a specified list of features and might ignore important graph information.
+Feature-based distances, for example those based on spectral or topological descriptors \citep{kaiser2011tutorial, dehmer2010novel, berlingerio2012netsimile}, are difficult to generalize since they operate on a specified list of features that are often hand-picked.
 The popular graph edit distances \citep{sanfeliu1983distance, gao2010survey, bunke1997relation}, which are extensions of traditional string-based edit distances, have been shown to be NP-hard in general to compute \citep{zeng2009comparing}.

-Another approach for comparing graphs of different sizes is by considering graphs as metric spaces and then leveraging distances between isometry classes of metric spaces \citep{wills2020metrics}, e.g. the Gromov-Hausdorff distance \citep{gromov2007metric, gromov1981groups, edwards1975structure}, the Wasserstein distance \citep{villani2009optimal} etc. The Gromov-Hausdorff distance involves optimizing over isometric embeddings of metric spaces and is known to be NP-hard to compute \citep{chazal2009gromov, memoli2007use, oles2019efficient}.
-A variety of methods using Wasserstein distances have been proposed for comparing graphs \citep{xu2019gromov, maretic2019got, vayer2018optimal}, although scalability remains a core issue.
-In the multiscale graph comparison context, one of the most recent methods is the Network Portrait Divergence (NPD) \citep{bagrow2019information}, which uses information theoretic approaches to compare network portraits and is computationally fast.
-We compare the ELD against the NPD in our experiments.
+Another approach for comparing graphs of different sizes is by considering graphs as metric spaces and then leveraging distances between isometry classes of metric spaces \citep{wills2020metrics}, e.g. the Gromov-Hausdorff distance \citep{gromov2007metric, gromov1981groups, edwards1975structure} and its relaxations such as the Gromov-Wasserstein distance \citep{chowdhury2021generalized}.
+The Gromov-Hausdorff distance involves optimizing over isometric embeddings of metric spaces and is known to be NP-hard to compute \citep{chazal2009gromov, memoli2007use, oles2019efficient}.
+A variety of methods using Wasserstein distances \citep{villani2009optimal} etc. have been proposed for comparing graphs \citep{xu2019gromov, maretic2019got, vayer2018optimal}, although scalability remains a core issue. \citep{lai2017multiscale} compared point clouds in 3D Euclidean space utilizing a sliced Wasserstein approach on the eigensystem of the Laplace-Beltrami operator.